jridgewell/string-dedent/README.md

 string into multiple lines with indentation.
 If lines have an uneven amount of indentation, then only the common whitespace is removed.

-If the first or last lines contain only whitespace, they will be removed entirely.
-This allows the opening and closing ``` ` ``` mark to be on their own line.
+The opening and closing lines (which contain the ``` ` ``` marks) must be on their own line.
+The opening line must be empty, and the closing line may contain whitespace.
+The opening and closing line will be removed from the output, so that only the content in between remains.

 ```js
 const dedent = require('string-dedent');